bryanasdev000/langwatch/README.md

 # langwatch
 A distrowatch for programming languages!

+## Why?

+Because I failed to find something like it on the internet, I also like Distrowatch.

 ## TODO (Just a idea for now)

 - Index with basic information (categories) about the language